Intellectual Property Paralegal

 WHAT BACKGROUND IS NEEDED TO WORK AS AN INTELLECTUAL PROPERTY PARALEGAL?

-While intellectual property paralegals work closely with attorneys, it is not necessary to have a law degree for this role.
-In many cases, it is possible to obtain an entry-level role as an intellectual property paralegal with a two-year associate degree in paralegal studies or similar.
-For professionals who have already earned a college degree in another field, earning a paralegal certificate can demonstrate to prospective employers that they have the necessary knowledge and skills to succeed in this role.
+While intellectual property (IP) paralegals work closely with attorneys, it is not necessary to have a law degree for this role.
+In many cases, individuals can qualify for entry-level IP paralegal positions with a two-year associate degree in paralegal studies or a related field.
+For those who already hold a college degree in another discipline, completing a paralegal certificate program can provide a competitive edge by demonstrating their knowledge of legal procedures, including areas like patent law, trademarks and copyrights.

 WHAT DOES AN INTELLECTUAL PROPERTY PARALEGAL DO?